What is All-on-4™ ?

 - Every person who is involved in the design, construction, and installation of your new teeth needs to be an expert.
 Experts constantly keep abreast of new research and technology.
 They have done the procedure many times and they know what’s involved and how much it costs to provide the service at a standard that keeps you happy and also offers you post-operative care in case of complications.
 After all, their reputation is at stake.
 Thus, they want to be fairly remunerated for their effort and will provide the service at a fee that reflects real costs.

-How can you afford All-on-4™ implants?
+How can you afford All-on-4™ dental implants?

 - Pay in increments over the 6-month duration of the treatment

 - You can take out a payment plan that’s specifically designed for medical treatments.
-This is good if you need implants now but happy to pay them off for 24 months.
+This is good if you need dental implants now but happy to pay them off for 24 months.
 Whilst this option allows you to have the treatment that you need now, it will come with interest.
 I advise my patients to explore all options.
 Perhaps a bank can offer a better deal.

 - You might be able to access a proportion of your superannuation on compassionate grounds.
 You would need to make an application with the ATO, and if you suffer from acute or chronic pain your GP or your dentist can help you through this process.
 You can learn more about this by heading to the ATO website https://bit.ly/3ahM5O3